saylesss88/privacy-book/src/arch/hardening_firefox.md

 > `https://priv.au/search?q=%s`.
 This gives much better results than DDG in my
 > opinion.

-Searx is a bit different, you can choose which search engine you want for your current search with `!ddg search term` to use duckduckgo for example.
+SearXNG is a bit different, you can choose which search engine you want for your current search with `!ddg search term` to use duckduckgo for example.

 - [searxng repo](https://github.com/searxng/searxng?tab=readme-ov-file)